 Money on my mind

 Wherever you choose to do it, the LPC is an expensive affair.
-Unless you’ve been hooked up by a generous commercial law firm that’s sponsoring you, it’s time to dig deep.
-While some providers have frozen their fees, most have inevitably risen and will continue to do so year by year; around £10,000 is par for the course at most providers but at the top end you could be shelling out over £15,000.
-And that's before you factor in living expenses.
+Unless you’ve been hooked up by a commercial law firm that’s sponsoring you, it’s time to dig deep.
+Around £11,500 is par for the course at most providers but BPP and ULaw ask you to cough up over £15,500 for their London courses.
+One reason the SRA has given for the introduction of the SQE is the prohibitive cost for some of undertaking the LPC without sponsorship.
+But – guess what! – the SRA has not given any indication of how much the SQE and the necessary preparatory courses will cost.
+We reckon it may be quite a bit, so the consideration of whether to take the punt on expensive courses will remain.
 For a comprehensive comparison of course fees look at the LPC providers table.
-For advice on how to fund your trip to law school, see our feature on How to fund law school.
+For advice on how to fund your trip to law school, see our feature on How to fund law school. .

-Law schools are a business.
-While some, like Nottingham Trent, take an "ethical approach" by asking for a 2:1 in most cases, others sell the LPC to prospective solicitors for around £10k and welcome in as many people as they can without compromising on quality.
-A 2:2 degree will pretty much guarantee you a place on a course, but finding a firm that will want to train you afterwards is an entirely different proposition.
-When faced with a 2:2 candidate, firms usually expect a pretty good reason for the grade (ie valid extenuating circumstances), some outstanding features on your CV or, if you're a more 'mature' candidate, a strong first career under your belt.
+Law schools are businesses and many sell the LPC to prospective solicitors and welcome as many people as they can without compromising on quality.
+With the introduction of the SQE, we think the same will remain true of the provision of the relevant preparatory courses.
+At present, a 2:2 degree will pretty much guarantee you a place on the LPC, but finding a firm that will want to train you afterwards is an entirely different proposition.
+When faced with a 2:2 candidate, firms usually expect a pretty good reason for the grade (i.e. valid extenuating circumstances), some outstanding features on your CV or, if you’re a more ‘mature’ candidate, a strong first career under your belt.

 Make the right choice